What must I do every day if I am a candidate?

 How should I respond to the NYPD Psychologist’s questions?

-You can prepare by speaking with me about tips and tactics of psychological interviews and the best practices to help you succeed.
+You can prepare by speaking with your appeals attorney about tips and tactics of psychological interviews and the best practices to help you succeed.

 When does the list for my exam expire?